dariofedes/axapi/Readme.md

 $ npm start
 ```

-After running it, you will get a prompt message with a confirmation and the URL it is listenint.
+After running it, you will get a prompt message with a confirmation and the URL where the API is listenint.

 Example:
 ```